virtualbeck/ec2-run-command/README.md

       --instance-profile string             Role to attach to your instance --no-terminate                        Do not terminate the instance upon completion (default true) --no-wait-cloud-init                  Do not wait for user-data to complete before invoking entrypoint and command (default true)
-      --security-group stringArray          Security group name
+      --root-ebs-size int                   (optional) Root EBS Volume size in GB.
+If omitted, will default to 8 --security-group stringArray          Security group name
       --security-group-filter stringArray   Filters for your Security Groups.
 Syntax: Name=string,Values=string,string ...
       --ssh-key string                      (optional) use this AWS SSH key.
 If omitted, an ephemeral key will be created